20-somethings are seemingly only good at two things: killing, and lying about killing.

 Raleigh

-UI that strings the user forward and backward.
+The UI should string the user forward and backward.

 Takeaways